 What is Alias in Linux?
 [Creating, Removing & More]

 Alias is a string shortcut that can replace a particular widely used command.
-This allows getting rid of the repetitive use of a long command, thus increasing efficiency while saving time.
+This helps to get rid of the repetitive use of a long command, thus increasing efficiency while saving time.
 This command can be used to replace a command with user-modified instructions while running the command.
+In this article, you will learn the features and aspects of aliases in Linux.

-List Currently Defined Aliases in Linux
+How to List Currently Defined Aliases in Linux?

 After that, you will be able to see the lists of aliases.